 300D – 2 Channel Dual-Mode Muscle Lever System Allows Study of Diverse Array of Muscles

-A group of researchers at Dayton University had been studying Huntington’s Disease and its effects on skeletal muscle physiology in various animal and muscle models.
+A group of researchers at Wright State University had been studying Huntington’s Disease and its effects on skeletal muscle physiology in various animal and muscle models.
 To better understand the mechanisms and progression of symptoms of this disease this group required a device which could help to create experiments that modelled muscle function and activity beyond simple isometric contractions.
 Due to the diversity of the muscles and species to be studied, however, several different dual mode levers were simply unaffordable at the time.

 After some discussions back and forth to understand experimental design, we determined that the 300D 2 Channel Dual-Mode Muscle Lever would be an ideal solution.
 The 300D combines any two of our dual-mode muscle levers up to a maximum force range of 10N.
 Each of these channels operates independently and, like all of our dual-mode lever systems, has the unique ability to control and measure length and force in a reliable and precise fashion.
 This factor was very important to this group as Huntington’s disease does not necessarily affect the amount of force a muscle can generate, but rather the kinetics of relaxation or muscle shortening.